In May 2022, City of Tucson voters approved Proposition 411

 - Over the last decade, citizens’ accountability and oversight commissions have served taxpayers by overseeing and monitoring projects and expenditures for the voter-approved 2017 half-cent sales tax and both the Proposition 409 and 407 bond packages.

-- The Independent Oversight and Accountability Commission will select and prioritize Proposition 411 neighborhood street improvement projects.
+- The Independent Oversight and Accountability Commission will work with the Department of Transportation and Mobility (DTM) to prioritize Proposition 411 neighborhood street improvement projects.

 - The City’s Complete Streets Coordinating Council, a group of citizens appointed by the Mayor and Council, in addition to technical experts, will oversee the selection of Proposition 411 safe street projects.